At a glance; the implant

 You can have the implant fixed immediately after a miscarriage and abortion.
 If this is done, it offers complete and immediate protection against pregnancy.

-To fix the implant, local anaesthesia is administered to the area where it is to be fitted (usually the upper arm).
-This helps to numb feelings around the selected are of the skin.
+Local anaesthesia is administered to the area where it is to be fitted (usually the upper arm) to fix the implant.
+This helps to numb feelings around the selected area of the skin.

-Afterwards, the implant is fitted beneath your skin, like an injection and this process takes only a few minutes.
-Once the implant has been fixed, you would need no stitches to keep it in place.
+Afterwards, the implant is fitted beneath your skin, like an injection, which takes only a few minutes.
+Once the implant has been fixed, you will need no stitches to keep it in place.

-Nexplanon is able to offer you protection for 3 years, after which you would need to replace it.
-You can make use of this contraceptive method for a long time, even up to menopause (when your monthly cycle stops naturally).
+Nexplanon can offer you protection for 3 years, after which you would need to replace it.
+You can use this contraceptive method for a long time, even up to menopause (when your monthly cycle stops naturally).

-Just as it can be fixed at any time, it can also be removed any time you want, but would require the help of a specially trained medical professional.
-Removing it would only take a few minutes and a local aneasthetic would also be administered to you.
-To remove this implant from your skin, the doctor or nurse will make a small cut at the area where the implant is located and then gently pull it out.
+Just as it can be fixed at any time, it can also be removed any time you want, but it would require the help of a specially trained medical professional.
+Removing it would only take a few minutes, and a local anaesthetic would also be administered.
+To remove this implant from your skin, the doctor or nurse will make a small cut at the area of the implant and then gently pull it out.

 Once the implant has been removed, it ceases to protect you from pregnancy.